 She has acted as PI, co-PI, WP leader of several research proposals both individual and in consortium.
 The list includes: H2020, ERANET, Marie-Curie, direct funding from industry, NWO Accelerator, SNSF, MITACS, NSERC-FQRNT over the last 10 years.

-She is an editorial board editor at Transportation Research Part B: Methodological, editorial board member of Transportation Research Part C: Emerging Technologies and guest editor of two special issues at Transportation Science and EURO Journal of Transport and Logistics on real-time large scale transport problems in presence of uncertainty.
+She is an editorial board editor at Transportation Research Part B: Methodological, editorial board member of Transportation Research Part C: Emerging Technologies and guest editor of three special issues at Transportation Science, EURO Journal of Transport and Logistics and OR Spectrum.

-Previously, she was a visiting professor at Industrial Engineering department at Georgia Tech in 2018 under an NWO Travel grant.
+Previously, she was a visiting professor at Industrial Engineering department at Georgia Tech in 2018.
 Previously, she held a postdoctoral position at Civil and Environmental Engineering at École polytechnique fédérale de Lausanne (EPFL) where she was a recipient of Marie Curie fellowship.
 She has been a visiting scholar and research affiliate to Civil and Environmental Engineering at Massachusetts Institute of Technology.
-She is currently affiliated to both institutions.

 Currently, she is the PI of SINERGI (Sustainable Innovative digitalized NEtwork of uRban loGIstics) project funded by JPI-ERANET focused on micro-delivery for city logistics.
 She is acting as WP leader in the Horizon Europe project called Seamless Shared Urban Mobility (SUM) that aims at transforming the current mobility networks towards innovative and novel shared mobility systems (NSM) integrated with public transport (PT) in more than 15 European Cities by 2026 reaching 30 by 2030.
 She is also leading a WP in an NWO Perspectief funded project called XCARCITY that aims to develop realistic digital replicas of car-low areas in Amsterdam, Almere and Rotterdam.